open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 This page provides specific tutorials about the usage of MMDetection3D for KITTI dataset.

 **Note**: Current tutorial is only for LiDAR-based and multi-modality 3D detection methods.
-Contents related to monocular methods will be supplemented afterward
+Contents related to monocular methods will be supplemented afterwards.

 ## Prepare dataset